security-engineer/security-engineer/README.md

 # 👋 Hello, I'm Taeyun!
+I aspire to be a hexagonal programmer.

 ## 🚀 About Me